 Generalized Adult Equations to Determine Percent Body Fat Most Accurately

-- There are many equations available to use depending on the general populations and the specific subgroups.
+- Many equations are available depending on the general population and the specific subgroups.

 Common Skinfold Sites